sabbelasichon/t3_messenger/README.md

 ## Integration guide

 The extension basically provides the same functionality as if you would use the messenger in the Symfony Framework.
-In order to configure the messenger you have to put a Messenger.php file under the Configuration of an extension.
+In order to configure the messenger you have to put a Messenger.php file under the Configuration folder of an extension.

 ```php